 More than just hype

-We sincerely hope this article shed some light on the newest cannabinoid to hit the marketing since CBD.
+We sincerely hope this article sheds some light on the newest cannabinoid to hit the marketing since CBD.
 Just like the splash CBD made a few years back, there is a great deal of hype surrounding CBG and its potential uses and benefits.

 While CBG might be the “buzzworthy” supplement at the moment, early research is promising.
 However, as with all cannabinoids, the market is still in its infancy.
 Much more research needs to be done.